prestodb/presto/presto-docs/src/main/sphinx/functions/window.rst

 All :doc:`aggregate` can be used as window functions by adding the ``OVER`` clause.
 The aggregate function is computed for each row over the rows within the current row's window frame.

-Currently, explicitly specified window frames are not supported.
-Thus, these functions use the default window frame ``RANGE UNBOUNDED PRECEDING``, which is the same as ``RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW``.
-This frame contains all rows from the start of the partition up to the last peer of the current row.

 For example, the following query produces a rolling sum of order prices by day for each clerk::